 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-ramify — by Brandon M. Greenwell, 10 months ago
+ramify — by Brandon M. Greenwell, a year ago

 Additional Matrix Functionality